 Ashley B. Hodge MBA CCP FPP

 Perfusionist Ashley Hodge is the Associate Chief of Perfusion Services and Cardiothoracic Surgery Quality and Safety Officer at Nationwide Children's Hospital in Columbus, Ohio.
 Ashley has been a Pediatric Perfusionist for 12 years and is passionate about quality improvement science and leadership.
 She has authored over 25 manuscripts, serves on multiple national committees, and speaks internationally on perfusion topics.
 Ashley’s research interests include ECMO, pediatric perfusion, ventricular-assist devices, anticoagulation management for bypass and extracorporeal devices, quality improvement, leadership, and management.

 PC MEMBER & SPEAKER

 C. David Mazer MD FRCPC

-Dr. Mazer is a Professor in the Departments of Anesthesia and Physiology at the University of Toronto.
+CREF Co-Director Dr. Mazer is a Professor in the Departments of Anesthesia and Physiology at the University of Toronto.
 His research interests include cardiac physiology and perioperative blood conservation and organ protection.
-Dr. Mazer has co-authored 100+ peer-reviewed publications; these include practice guidelines and position statements related to perioperative transfusion and hemostasis from the STS, SCVA, and the CCS.
-Dr. Mazer was a lead investigator in the BART trial and is the principal investigator for TRICS III, a global study of transfusion triggers in cardiac surgery.
+Dr. Mazer has co-authored 100+ peer-reviewed publications, including practice guidelines and position statements related to perioperative transfusion and hemostasis from the STS, SCVA, and the CCS.
+Dr. Mazer, a lead investigator in the BART trial, is the principal investigator for TRICS III, a global study of transfusion triggers in cardiac surgery.

 COURSE DIRECTOR & SPEAKER